-Bit Field Value Description 31-8 Reserved 0 Reserved 7 RXFIFOE Receiver FIFO error.
+Bit Field Value Description 31-8 Reserved 0 Reserved 7 7 RXFIFOE Receiver FIFO error.
+Receiver FIFO error.
 In non-FIFO mode: 0 There has been no error, or RXFIFOE was cleared because the CPU read the erroneous character from the receiver buffer register (RBR).
 1 There is a parity error, framing error, or break indicator in the receiver buffer register (RBR).
 In FIFO mode: 0 There has been no error, or RXFIFOE was cleared because the CPU read the erroneous character from the receiver FIFO and there are no more errors in the receiver FIFO.
 1 At least one parity error, framing error, or break indicator in the receiver FIFO.
 6 TEMT Transmitter empty (TEMT) indicator.
 In non-FIFO mode: 0 Either the transmitter holding register (THR) or the transmitter shift register (TSR) contains a data character.
 1 Both the transmitter holding register (THR) and the transmitter shift register (TSR) are empty.
 In FIFO mode: 0 Either the transmitter FIFO or the transmitter shift register (TSR) contains a data character.
 1 Both the transmitter FIFO and the transmitter shift register (TSR) are empty.
 5 THRE Transmitter holding register empty (THRE) indicator.
 If the THRE bit is set and the corresponding interrupt enable bit is set (ETBEI = 1 in IER), an interrupt request is generated.
 In non-FIFO mode: 0 Transmitter holding register (THR) is not empty.
 THR has been loaded by the CPU.
-1 Transmitter holding register (THR) is empty (ready to accept a new character).
+1 Transmitter holding register (THR) is empty (ready to accept a new been transferred to the transmitter shift register (TSR).
+In FIFO mode: Transmitter holding register (THR) is empty (ready to accept a new character).
 The content of THR has been transferred to the transmitter shift register (TSR).
 In FIFO mode: 0 Transmitter FIFO is not empty.
 At least one character has been written to the transmitter FIFO.
 You can write to the transmitter FIFO if it is not full.
 1 Transmitter FIFO is empty.
 The last character in the FIFO has been transferred to the transmitter shift register (TSR).

-Table 17.
-Line Status Register (LSR) Field Descriptions (continued)
+Table 18.
+Line Status Register (LSR) Field Descriptions